Enjoy your feast a second time with these Thanksgiving leftover recipes!

-All you need is to mix in that stuffing with eggs and chicken stock and voila, you’ll have created a wonderful batter!
+All you need is to mix in that leftover stuffing with eggs and chicken stock and voila, you’ll have created a wonderful batter!
 Brilliant idea, am I right?

 Here’s a tip to make all your leftover items disappear faster: serve the waffles with leftover cranberry sauce and gravy.

-This soup has chunks of turkey and vegetables swimming in a rich and creamy broth.
+This soup has chunks of turkey and vegetables in a rich and creamy broth.
 One spoonful will warm your body and make your heart happy.

 Granny Smith apples and cranberry sauce join forces to create the perfect fall dessert.
 This cranberry and apple crisp is what autumn dreams are made of.

 In this dessert, expect a crumbly and buttery oat topping and a crisp and fruity apple-cranberry filling.